froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library.md

 1. A site that documents and demonstrates components and how they can be implemented
 2. CSS and JavaScript libraries, and sometimes HTML templates that can be imported into consuming projects for implementation.

+[Argue that first deliverable should include evidence of the quality of the library]

 * Brad's diagram about how they are a product of a design system along with the production site

 As Brad Frost has illustrated, the 'holy grail' of pattern library workflow (below) is involves making the design system the focus of design and development efforts in the long term.
 The pattern library is a product of that system, as are the production websites or other digital products that are based on it.